scientist-softserv/derivative-rodeo/README.md

 ## Diagrams

+- [Conceptual Diagram](#conceptual-diagram) :: The top-level concept of what the Derivative::Rodeo orchestrates.
+- [Process Diagram](#proces-diagram) :: The low-level diagram of how the [Derivative::Rodeo::Process](./lib/derivative/rodeo/process.rb) works.

+### Conceptual Diagram

 “This ain’t my first rodeo.” (an idiomatic American slang for “I’m prepared for what comes next.”)

+The `Derivative::Rodeo` orchestrates moving data from place to place; and ensuring that at each stage the requisite files exist.

 ![Conceptual Diagram](./artifacts/derivative-rodeo.png)